Learn how to set up Samsung Pay.

 Yes.
 When you use Samsung Pay, your credit or debit card number isn’t stored on your phone or given to the merchant.
 A unique digital code is created specifically for that device.
 You still enjoy all the benefits of your credit or debit card.

 You can use Samsung Pay with your NFC-enabled device at over one million locations with contactless readers set up to accept Samsung Pay.

 Yes.
 However, you will only be able to make 10 payments without your phone being connected on Wi-Fi or cellular data.
 You will also need to have an active internet connection to add a card and to access transaction history.

 Adding your credit or debit cards to Samsung Pay is your choice; you can add and remove cards when needed.

-Samsung Payments can’t be made from your phone without being authorized via fingerprint or the PIN chosen during the setup process.
-If they register with Samsung’s Find My Mobile service, they can remotely erase information on the phone, including any cards stored in Samsung Pay.
+Payments can’t be made from your phone without being authorized via fingerprint or the PIN chosen during the setup process.
+If you register with Samsung’s Find My Mobile service, you can remotely erase information on the phone, including any cards stored in Samsung Pay.

 Yes, merchants may require you to hold the phone against the payment terminal in the same way as when you make a payment to process a return.
 Also, you will be asked to match the payment information on the receipt with the last four digits of your virtual card number.
 This can be accessed through the Samsung Pay app.